After over 100 days, Alabama veterans held captive in Ukraine coming home, family confirms

 Alex Drueke, 39, and Andy Huynh, 27, went missing in the Kharkiv region of northeastern Ukraine near the Russian border on June 9.
-Both had traveled to Ukraine on their own and became friends because both are from Alabama.
+Both had traveled to Ukraine on their own and became friends because both are from Alabama, KTLA sister station WHNT reports.

 Family members confirmed the pair’s release to WHNT on Wednesday afternoon.